joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-10-04-chocolate-bad.md

 ## Solution

 At the bottom of this bag hides a small amplitude pendulum.
-But first we'll work out the structue of the bag's states and the transitions that happen between them.
+But first we'll work out the structure of the bag's states and the transitions that happen between them.

 ### Intuition